mvysny/photocloud-frame-slideshow/docs/index.md

 # Devices Support

+PhotoCloud works best with Android 5 onwards (API level 21).

-Newest PhotoCloud is only supported on Android 4.4 and higher (API level 19 and higher).
+You can install newest PhotoCloud from Google Play, but only on Android 4.4 and higher (API level 19 and higher).
+On Android 4.4 and lower, you may encounter the "SSL Handshake Aborted" issues, therefore Android 5+ is recommended.

-However, there is an older version of PhotoCloud published on Google Play which also supports Android 4.1 (API level 16 and higher).
+There is an older version of PhotoCloud published on Google Play which also supports Android 4.1 (API level 16 and higher), but that older version will not be maintained.

 Unfortunately, Androids 4.0 and lower are not officially supported at the moment.
 The reason for that is stated in [Issue #105](https://github.com/mvysny/photocloud-frame-slideshow/issues/105).